Coconut Island (Hawaiʻi County)

-Coconut Island, or Moku Ola is a small island in Hilo Bay, just offshore from Lili'uokalani Park and Gardens, in Hilo, off the island of Hawaii.
-It is a small park, and is connected to the main island via a footbridge.
-The island includes a large grassy field, picnic areas, restroom facilities, and a few tiny sandy beaches.
+Coconut Island, or Mokuola is a small island in Hilo Bay, just offshore from Lili'uokalani Park and Gardens, in Hilo, off the island of Hawaii.
+It is a small park with a large grassy field, picnic areas, restroom facilities, and a few tiny sandy beaches.

 A popular recreational activity is to jump off the tower into the waters of Hilo Bay.